 As with all of my recipes, I tested this one several times.
 Each time I test something, I make a very minor change, so that I can investigate how this single change impacts the recipe overall.
 For one of my test batches, I played with the amount of batter needed to make each doughnut.
-From that test I can tell you a couple of things.
-First, do not fill up the doughnut wells in your doughnut mold all the way.
+From that test, I can tell you a couple of things.
+First, do not fill up the donut wells in your donut mold all the way.
 Fill the wells around halfway with batter, and spread the batter evenly in each well.
 This batter will rise and the wells will be full when you are done baking.
 You’ll have perfect homemade doughnuts.

 I use silicon doughnut molds for this Low-Carb Chocolate Donut recipe which yields eight donuts.
 I also use these molds to make my Paleo Bagel recipe.
 The metal molds (which are unfortunately non-stick) do not work very well and everything I’ve baked in them is a total mess to remove.
 These donuts, however, pop right out of the silicone molds.

-You can eat these adorable Paleo doughnuts with or without the glaze.
-For the boys I add India Tree brand sprinkles which make these an incredibly festive treat.
+You can eat these adorable low-carb donuts with or without the glaze.
+For the boys, I add India Tree sprinkles which make these an incredibly festive treat.
 If you use sprinkles (Let’s Do Organic is an even healthier brand, though not as colorful) be sure to let your glaze cool for 10 minutes or so prior to applying sprinkles, otherwise they will melt down into the glaze.